CBD For Your Cat’s Mobility: How This Hemp Based Supplement Can Help

 Due to the limited options and harsh side effects of pharmaceuticals, many cat parents choose to pursue natural treatments for their cats’ joint discomfort.

 Supplements containing glucosamine and chondroitin sulfate may help some cats deal with joint discomfort.
 Glucosamine provides the building blocks for the synthesis of new cartilage while chondroitin sulfate neutralizes destructive enzymes within the joints.

 Unfortunately, there is very little data regarding the efficacy of these supplements for cats.
 The information we do have is all based on studies of dogs and humans.

 Omega-3 Fatty Acids

-There is more available data for Omega-3 fatty acids and their ability to help cats with pain and discomfort.
-Due to their anti-inflammatory properties they are a welcome dietary supplement for cats battling joint pain.
+There is more available data for Omega-3 fatty acids and their ability to help cats with discomfort.

 Cannabidiol (CBD) is one of more than 60 compounds known as cannabinoids found within cannabis plants.
 This natural hemp-based supplement acts upon endocannabinoid receptors throughout your cat’s brain, nervous system, glands, and organs.
 The endocannabinoid system helps control healing and wellness, as well as influence internal processes related to pain, mood, sleep, and immune function.

 Researchers from the University of London believe CBD may even be powerful enough to qualify as a new class of pain relief drug.